-Pot-grown trees are more expensive than their cut equivalent and tend to come in smaller sizes – typically between 2ft to 4ft.
-Despite paying a premium price, living trees can work out more economical over time as they can be kept in their pots and used for many years to come.
+Potted trees are more expensive than their cut equivalent and tend to come in smaller sizes – typically between 2ft to 4ft.
+Despite paying a premium price, potted living trees can work out more economical over time as they can be kept in their pots and used for many years to come.
 Alternatively, they can be planted in the garden once the festivities are over.

 Head to a garden centre, nursery or DIY store and you’ll find a number of different varieties on sale.
 It’s likely to include the traditional Norway spruce (Picea abies), along with Nordmann fir (Abies nordmanniana), blue spruce (Picea pungens) and Noble fir (Abies procera).
 Here are some of the most popular or commonly found Christmas trees, for further varieties and images (both needle close-ups and full shapes) check the guide on pickyourownchristmastree.org.uk

 Carefully lift potted trees from their pots to see that they are well rooted - some are lifted from nursery fields leading up to Christmas and have their roots literally rammed into a container.
 Unfortunately, 25% or more of the root system can lost during lifting and many trees struggle to survive.